 Now that we have looked at some of the common errors, let us proceed to how we make our perfect fried egg.

 - Having taken our egg(s) from the refrigerator at least a couple of hours previously, we are ready to proceed with the frying.

 - Add a little oil to a non-stick pan and gently bring it up to a medium heat.
 As the pan is heating, crack your egg in to a small cup or bowl.

 - When the pan has reached the required heat, very gently tip the egg in to it.
 If the egg starts to over-spread itself around the pan, it has either been too cold or you have added too much oil.
-Hopefully, neither will be the case and we can watch our egg gently fry for two or three minutes.
+Hopefully, neither will be the case and we can watch our egg gently fry for 2 or 3 minutes.